StafaH/graph-imitation-learning/README.md

 ```

-4. Install rest of packages
+4. Install the rest of the packages

 ``` conda install numpy tensorboard```